 Q. What should my starter look like?

-A. It should look like pancake batter and on warm days may be very thick and bubbly, especially after a feed day.
-You may see a separation of starter and fermented liquid at times–just give it a good stir.
+A. It should look like a pancake batter and on warm days may be very thick and bubbly, especially after a feed day.
+You may see a separation of starter and fermented liquid at times–that’s normal, just give it a good stir.
 If the starter looks moldy or turns any color from the first day of your starter then it has been contaminated (throw it away and wash the bowl or jar well).
-This doesn’t happen very often so don’t panic.
-Here are a few pictures to help put your mind to rest (L-R: from the Campbell Kids, Friendship Bread Kitchen, Catholic Kitchen):
+This doesn’t happen very often so don’t panic, but if your starter is contaminated, throw it out.
+Here are some images of a starter, one bubbly, and one flat.

-Q. Why can’t I use metal with my starter?
+Q. Can I use metal utensils or bowls with my starter?

-A. The original instructions for Amish Friendship Bread clearly states that you should not, under any circumstances, use metal bowls or utensils.
-The reason is because there’s a chemical reaction that occurs between the fermenting starter and metal.
+A. The original instructions for Amish Friendship Bread states that you should not use metal bowls or utensils.
+The original reason was because there’s a chemical reaction that occurs between the fermenting starter and metal.
 You’ll know this has happened because your batter will turn color, usually green or sometimes pink, and while some people have said the bread still tastes fine, there is a definite metallic-y taste to it.
-BUT (and this is a huge but), if your metal utensils and bowls are stainless steel or coated, like most utensils are bowls are nowadays, you’re probably fine (so yes, most KitchenAid mixers shouldn’t be a problem).
-But if they’re scratched up in any way, it will turn–and spoil–your starter almost instantly.
+BUT (and this is a huge but), if your metal utensils and bowls are stainless steel or coated, like most utensils are bowls are nowadays, you’re probably fine (so yes, your KitchenAid mixer shouldn’t be a problem).
+If they’re scratched up in any way, it will turn–and spoil–your starter almost instantly.
 You’ll also want to avoid using grandma’s old aluminum muffin tin for this same reason.

-So you can scoop out a cup of your remaining starter for this recipe, and if you still have some left over, you can leave that in the bowl and feed it again on Day 6 and then again on Day 10 (stirring everyday!), and then start all over again.
-You can also just store the leftover starter (in a Ziplock if it’s easier) and bake with it whenever you want — you don’t have to keep sharing it every 10 days.
+So you can scoop out a cup of your remaining starter for this recipe, and if you still have some leftover, you can leave that in the bowl and feed it again on Day 6 and then again on Day 10 (stirring every day!), and then start all over again.
+You can also just store the leftover starter (in a Ziploc if it’s easier) and bake with it whenever you want — you don’t have to keep sharing it every 10 days.
 After the first 10 days you can bake with your starter at any time, just don’t forget to feed it about once a week.

 Q. Can I use my hand or counter-top mixer to help mix up my batter?

 A. As long as the metal is coated and not scratched up, you should be able to use them without issue.
 Kitchen aid mixers and most modern hand mixers (but not grandma’s old crank mixer) are fine!

 Q. Can I use metal pans to bake my bread?